TRISTAN + ISOLDE

 This version comes from Scott Free, the company headed by directors and brothers Tony and Ridley Scott.
 In fact, Ridley Scott had been planning his own version of Tristan and Isolde in the early 1980s, between the points he made Alien (1979) and Blade Runner (1982).
 This would have been an interestingly strange version, which Ridley apparently located on an alien planet.
 This 2006 version has been clearly mounted on the coat tails of the renewed interest in historical blockbusters that came about after the mega-success of Ridley Scotts own Gladiator (2000).

 The director assigned to Tristan + Isolde is Kevin Reynolds.
-Kevin Reynolds has a history with big-budget historical spectacle, having made films such as Robin Hood, Prince of Thieves (1991), Rapa Nui (1994) and The Count of Monte Cristo (2002), as well as one genre film with the notoriously over-budgeted Waterworld (1995).
+Kevin Reynolds has a history with big-budget historical spectacle, having made films such as Robin Hood, Prince of Thieves (1991), Rapa Nui (1994), The Count of Monte Cristo (2002) and Risen (2016), as well as one genre film with the notoriously over-budgeted Waterworld (1995).
 The script for Tristan + Isolde comes from the increasingly worthwhile Dean Georgaris who made up for having written Lara Croft, Tomb Raider: The Cradle of Life (2003) with the intelligent likes of Paycheck (2003) and The Manchurian Candidate (2004).

 In regard to the 00s fad for historical spectacle that it clearly belongs to, it almost feels that Tristan + Isolde could be a sequel of sorts to King Arthur (2004) (especially considering that the story of Tristan and Isolde is considered a pendant to the Arthurian cycle).
 In both King Arthur and Tristan + Isolde, as well as the adaptations of other classic legends like Troy (2004), Beowulf & Grendel (2005) and Ridley Scotts later Exodus: Gods and Kings (2014), the filmmakers made a deliberate attempt to tell the story as a purely historical epic and bleed out all the mythological and fantastical elements that existed in the original texts.
 King Arthur was a version of the Arthurian cycle minus Merlin the Magician or any swords in the stone and Ladies of the Lake.